Fernando Llanos

 Fernando Llanos (Mexico City, 1974) is a Mexican artist, writer, curator, producer, musician, and teacher.
 He works experimental art mainly with drawing and video and in the recent years he is focused on cinematography.

 He is considered an active contemporary Mexican artists and is a reference in Latin American video artistic making.
 His work has been presented in places such as Guggenheim Museum, the Festival du nouveau cinéma in Montreal, the World Wide Video Festival in Amsterdam, Transmediale in Berlin, among others.

 Bio

 He was born in the Hospital de México in Colonia Escandón, but lived in Valle Dorado, State of Mexico until he was nine years old.
 Later she lived in Morelia until he was nineteen years old, and from there he traveled to study graphic arts for a year in Florence.
-He returned to live in Mexico City, from where she has been producing ever since.
+He returned to live in Mexico City, from where he has been producing ever since.
 He completed a degree in Art, with a video specialization at Escuela Nacional de Pintura, Escultura y Grabado "La Esmeralda".
 From an early age, his artistic work has moved between video creation, mail art, video action, performance and drawing.